TrentBrown/weave-into-mesos/README.md

 ### Usage

 Most of the installation options have appropriate defaults.
-You may only need to specify the addresses of your Mesos slave nodes and one or two other options to complete your installation.
+You may only need to specify the addresses of your Mesos slave nodes and one or two other options to configure your installer.

 Because [DCOS](https://mesosphere.com/product/) Mesos puts things in non-standard locations (presumably to avoid conflicts with another Mesos install), this tool defines the notion of a Mesos "flavor" which represents complete sets of defaults.
 There are currently two flavors: "dcos" and "vanilla".
 The latter is the default flavor, though only the former has been implemented, so far.